Quinceañera: Spain

+Although the origin of the festival seems to have its cause in the ancient European aristocratic festival of the "puesta de largo" - or "Debutante ball" according to the nomenclature of foreign influence, in which young women of marriageable age were presented before society, this festival was always restricted to the upper classes in the peninsular kingdoms and in the 20th century its celebration age was delayed to coincide with the civil age of majority.
+Although it was exported to America, where it also took root among the popular classes, in Spain it gradually disappeared throughout the 20th century.
+However, the custom has been reintroduced again, although in a less formal version, as a result of Latin American immigration, whose members have applied it to their second generation.
+However, this version of the festival is not generally considered a custom typical of Spain, but rather exclusive to immigrants.

 United States

 While in most of the United States it is customary to celebrate a sweet sixteen, a quinceañera is common amongst the large Mexican American population from California to Florida, as well as within the other Hispanic communities throughout the country and Puerto Rico.
 Quinceañeras were noted to be celebrated in the mid- to late 1970s in Los Angeles and San Diego and in the early 1980s in different parts of Texas.
 Though they may not have been widespread, many working-class families could afford quinceañeras because the padrinos and padrones pitch in for the costs.
 In recent years, quinceañeras have gained popularity in the United States.
 Books and other publications about quinceañeras distributed in the United States increasingly include English versions to the original works in Spanish.
 This shows the increasing influence of Hispanic and Latino culture within the broader American culture.
 The increasing popularity of the celebration has begun to lead to an uptick in retailers and businesses catering directly to young Hispanic or Latina women.